What is WIPO?

 The goal of IAF at WIPO is to exchange information between the membership of WIPO and IAF, contributing members’ perspectives about the issues being discussed.

-Ahead of the WIPO Standing Committee on Copyright and Related Rights: Thirty-seventh Session you can view IAF WIPO statement SCCR 38.
+Following the WIPO Standing Committee on Copyright and Related Rights: Thirty-ninth Session you can view IAF WIPO statement SCCR 39.